-As a part of the research group “geographies of labour and migration”, I started my PhD in the Department of Geography in 2017.
+As a member of the research group “geographies of labour and migration”, I started my PhD in the Department of Geography in 2017.
 Working on transnational home care arrangements, I take a particular interest in questions of socio-spatial inequalities in globalized labour markets and in people’s struggles for labour rights and social participation.

 In my PhD-project, I am focusing on the sites of negotiation and contestation in transnational live-in care arrangements.
 In Switzerland, live-in elderly care is becoming an increasingly common way to fill care gaps; it appears as a ready solution at a time when demographic change poses new challenges and former care arrangements between the generations and between genders are eroding.
 Tying in with this development, I am interested in the recruitment of (mostly female) Eastern European care workers who are employed as so-called live-ins in private households.
 I try to shed light on the growing number of transnational home care arrangements in order to understand how these are being negotiated between home care agencies, care workers, care receivers, and their families.
 Asking how expectations of decent care and decent work are justified, legitimised or contested, I take a particular interest in the care workers’ role in these negotiation processes.
 Therefore, I ask for circumstances, challenges, and possibilities of emergent forms of mobilisation and (self-)organisation, which are politicising commodified care work and pressuring for change.